 Then, make an appointment with Minner Vines Moncus Injury Lawyers to discuss your nursing home abuse case.
 The sooner you begin the legal process, the more likely your attorney can compile the necessary evidence and begin the process to recover financial compensation for the mistreatment of your family member.

-How long do I have to file a lawsuit for nursing home bedsores?
+How long do I have to file a lawsuit for nursing home bedsores in Kentucky?

 In Kentucky, the statute of limitations requires you to file a personal injury claim in court within one year of when you discovered the abusive conditions.
 Because this legal window is narrow, seek legal representation promptly.